KognitionAI/pilecv4j-tensorflow-packaging/README.md

 # Tensorflow build and package for java

 This project will allow you to build from scratch, package into a jar file, and install into the local maven repository, a [TensorFlow](https://www.tensorflow.org/) distribution's Java extensions built for the GPU.
-It will also package the `JNI` native libraries, along with the entire native [TensorFlow](https://www.tensorflow.org/) libraries, into a jar file that can be retrieved using `com.jiminger.utils.NativeLibrary`.
+It will also package the `JNI` native libraries, along with the entire native [TensorFlow](https://www.tensorflow.org/) libraries, into a jar file that can be retrieved using `ai.kognition.pilecv4j.utils.NativeLibrary`.

 __* Note: This currently ONLY builds a 64-bit linux (Ubuntu) install using [Docker](https://www.docker.com/). *__